Clair Robbins, PhD

 EXPERTISE: Dr. Robbins is a co-developer of the Unified Protocol for Transdiagnostic Treatment of Emotional Disorders (UP).
 She is co-director of the Unified Protocol Institute, which trains therapists to deliver the UP, and is an international trainer in this treatment.
 She is an expert in the transdiagnostic treatment of emotional disorders (i.e., providing treatment for people who find strong emotions are interfering in their lives, regardless of the diagnoses they may or may not have) and also in treating anger.
 As part of this expertise, she treats mental health conditions including anxiety, depression, obsessive-compulsive disorder, trauma, personality disorders, self-injury, anger, and misophonia.
 She has also published extensively on the use of transdiagnostic treatments for patients experiencing these mental health concerns.

-EVIDENCE-BASED THERAPIES OFFERED: Unified Protocol for Transdiagnostic Treatment of Emotional Disorders (UP), CBT, CPT, Behavioral Activation (BA), Exposure and Response Prevention (ERP).
+EVIDENCE-BASED THERAPIES OFFERED: Unified Protocol for Transdiagnostic Treatment of Emotional Disorders (UP), CBT, CPT, Behavioral Activation (BA), Exposure and Response Prevention (ERP), and Behavioral Parent Training.
 While Dr. Robbins has training in DBT, she is not providing DBT at this time.
 When indicated, she incorporates principles of DBT into her work.